All Guides About Start Here

 The pattern that predicts success

-The micro SaaS products with the lowest churn are tools that solve a problem people face every week without fail — invoice follow-up, uptime monitoring, weekly analytics.
-Products that solve occasional problems have high churn.
-Products that solve weekly workflow pains keep customers for years.
+The small software products with the lowest cancellation rates are the ones that fix a problem people run into every single week — invoice follow-ups, website downtime, weekly reports.
+Products that fix once-in-a-while problems lose customers fast.
+Products that fix weekly headaches keep customers for years.

-After studying hundreds of micro SaaS launches on Indie Hackers, these three patterns appear in almost every product that makes it past $1K MRR.
+After looking at hundreds of small software launches on Indie Hackers, four patterns show up in almost every product that gets past $1,000 a month in subscription income.

 Pattern 01

-The existing tools are overpriced for the audience
+The existing tools are too expensive for the audience

-Canny charges $99/month for a feature voting board.
-A solo founder at $0 MRR cannot justify that.
-The idea is not to build something better — it is to build something appropriately sized and priced for an audience that the incumbent ignores.
-Look for tools starting at $99/month serving small customers and build the $9–$19/month version.
+Canny charges $99 a month for a feature-voting board.
+A solo founder just starting out cannot afford that.
+The trick is not to build something better — it is to build something the right size and price for the customers the big tool ignores.
+Look for tools that start at $99 a month and serve small customers, then build the $9–$19 version.

 Pattern 02

-The products with the lowest churn are the ones that embed in a workflow people cannot skip.
-Invoice follow-up is not optional.
-Uptime monitoring cannot be turned off.
-Weekly analytics emails get opened.
-Products that solve problems people face occasionally have high churn — products that solve daily or weekly workflow pains keep customers for years.
+The products with the lowest cancellation rates are the ones that fit into work people cannot skip.
+Invoice follow-ups are not optional.
+Website downtime watching cannot be turned off.
+Weekly traffic reports get opened.
+Products that solve once-in-a-while problems lose customers fast.
+Products that solve daily or weekly headaches keep customers for years.

 Pattern 03

-The fastest-growing micro SaaS products spread without a marketing budget.
-A waitlist with referral loops markets itself.
-A build-in-public scheduler generates public content that drives traffic back.
+The fastest-growing small software products spread without spending money on ads.
+A waitlist with referrals markets itself.
+A "building in public" scheduler creates public posts that drive traffic back to you.
 A testimonial widget shows "Powered by [Your Tool]" on other people's sites.
-If you cannot see how the product distributes itself, think harder about the mechanics before you build.
+If you can't see how the product spreads on its own, think harder about that part before you build anything.

 Pattern 04

-The fastest path from zero to first customer is building something your own community needs, then posting about it where you already have credibility.
-A founder who is active on Indie Hackers builds an indie hacker tool.
-A developer on GitHub builds a developer tool.
-Distribution through community requires trust — and trust takes time to build in communities you just joined.
+The fastest path from zero to your first customer is building something your own community needs, then posting about it where people already trust you.
+A founder who is active on Indie Hackers builds a tool for solo software builders.
+A developer who hangs out on GitHub builds a developer tool.
+Reaching customers through a community needs trust — and trust takes time to build in communities you just joined.

 How to Pick One and Start This Week

-The biggest mistake is treating idea selection as the hard part.
+The biggest mistake is treating picking the idea as the hard part.
 It is not.
-Picking an idea and running a 30-day validation sprint before writing a single line of code is the move.
+Pick one and run a 30-day test before you build — talk to people, see if anyone will pay, all before you write a single line of code.
 Here is the sequence:

 How to Pick One and Start This Week

-The validation sequence — do not skip steps
+The testing sequence — do not skip steps

 Day 1–3

-Pick the idea you personally would use or that solves a problem you see in your own community.
-Write a one-paragraph problem statement.
-Ask three people who match your target customer if the problem is real.
+Pick the idea you'd personally use, or one that fixes a problem you see in your own online community.
+Write a one-paragraph description of the problem.
+Ask three people who look like your ideal customer whether the problem is real.

 Day 4–7

-One page with a headline, 3 bullet points on the problem, and a waitlist or pre-purchase button.
-Post it in one community where your target customer lives.
-If you cannot get 20 email signups in a week, the positioning needs work — not necessarily the idea.
+One page with a headline, 3 bullet points about the problem, and a waitlist or pre-purchase button.
+Post it in one community where your ideal customer hangs out.
+If you can't get 20 email signups in a week, the way you're describing it needs work — the idea itself might still be fine.

 Week 2–3

-Talk to people who signed up.
-Focus entirely on their current workflow, not your solution.
+Talk to the people who signed up.
+Focus on what they're doing now — not on your solution.
 What are they doing today?
-How much does this cost them in time or money?
-What would they pay to make it disappear?
+How much time or money does this cost them?
+What would they pay to make it go away?

-Week 4: If you have 3 people willing to pre-pay, build.
-If not, revisit your positioning or move to the next idea.
-Getting this wrong at week four costs four weeks.
-Getting it wrong at month six costs everything.
+Week 4: If you have 3 people willing to pay up front, build.
+If not, change how you describe it or move to the next idea.
+Getting this wrong in week four costs you four weeks.
+Getting it wrong six months in costs you everything.

 3 pre-sales

-3 people committing real money before the product exists is the minimum signal to build.
+3 people committing real money before the product exists is the minimum sign to build.
 Email signups are cheap.
-Card charges are not.
-Fewer than 3: interview more or move to the next idea.
+Credit card charges are not.
+Fewer than 3?
+Have more conversations or move to the next idea.

-For a more detailed breakdown of the validation process, see our complete validation framework.
-For realistic revenue expectations once you ship, see our micro-SaaS revenue data — the median earns $500/month, which should inform how long you plan to give an idea before calling it.
+For a longer breakdown of the testing process, see our complete pre-build testing guide.
+For realistic earnings expectations once you ship, see our data on what solo founders actually earn — the typical one earns $500 a month, which should shape how long you give an idea before moving on.

 Frequently Asked Questions